Stefan0712/fitness-app/README.md

   * Moved Activity Name, Duration, and Time on the same row making the component more compact
   * Added custom fields right before Recorded values to allow used to quickly add custom fields
   * Changed the max height of FieldsScreen and changed display from flex to grid for more control
+* Created a new View Activity Log component